Business Activity Statements

 - 4th Quarter: 28th July 2019

-If you are investigating a cloud bookkeeping and accounting solution, here are some points to consider.
+If you are still on the fence and are investigating a cloud bookkeeping and accounting solution, here are some points to consider.

 There are five main cloud bookkeeping software providers in the Australian market.
 They are MYOB, Xero, Intuit with Quickbooks, Saasu and Reckon, the former Australian distributor for Quickbooks which now has its own cloud-based offering.

 As two of the leaders in the market, it is worth exploring some of the similarities and differences between Xero and MYOB before making a decision on which cloud bookkeeping and accounting software solution you should choose to meet the needs of your business.